 When OGX-427 was used as monotherapy, 3 of 17 evaluable patients had a decrease in measurable disease of 20% or greater.
-In this heavily pretreated patient population, 2 of 4 patients with ovarian cancer had a decrease of 25% or greater in CA-125 (an ovarian tumor marker) and 3 of 15 patients with prostate cancer had a decrease of 30% or greater in PSA (a prostate tumor marker).

-Of particular interest was the decrease at all doses and in all diseases evaluated in both total circulating tumor cells in patients ('CTCs') and CTCs which were positive for Hsp27 (Hsp27(+) CTCs).
-Recent studies have shown that the presence of CTCs in peripheral blood may be of prognostic significance for solid tumors, and patients with values of five cells or less are generally considered to have a favorable prognosis.
-In 9 of 26 evaluable patients, the total CTCs had decreased to 5 tumor cells or less, while Hsp27(+) CTCs decreases were noted in all diseases evaluated and in 89% of patients treated.
-In addition, serum Hsp27 protein levels were decreased by 30% or greater over a period of at least 6 weeks in approximately 25% of patients at the 800 and 1000 mg doses.
+In this heavily pretreated patient population, two of four patients with ovarian cancer had a decrease of 25% or greater in CA-125 (an ovarian tumor marker) and 3 of 15 patients with prostate cancer had a decrease of 30% or greater in PSA (a prostate tumor marker).
+Hsp27+CTCs decreases were noted in 89% of evaluable patients and were observed at all dose levels and all diseases evaluated.
+In 9 of 26 (31%) patients with \geq 5 Hsp27+CTCs at baseline, Hsp27 + CTCs had decreased to five tumor cells or less.
+In addition, serum Hsp27 protein levels were decreased by 30% or greater over a period of at least six weeks in approximately 25% of patients at the 800 and 1000 mg doses.

 When OGX-427 was combined with docetaxel, 5 of 10 patients had a decrease in measurable disease of 20% or greater.
-5 of 9 patients with prostate cancer had a decrease of 30% or greater in PSA.
+Five of nine patients with prostate cancer had a decrease of 30% or greater in PSA.
 Again, decreases in both total CTCs and Hsp27(+) CTCs were observed.
-Hsp27(+) CTCs were decreased in 71% of patients treated.
-In 5 of 7 evaluable patients, the total CTCs had decreased to 5 cells or less.
+Hsp27+CTCs were decreased in 71% of evaluable patients.
+In four of seven patients with \geq 5 Hsp+CTCs at baseline, Hsp+CTCs had decreased to five cells or less.
 Serum Hsp27 protein levels were decreased by 30% or greater over a time period of at least six weeks in approximately 35% of patients.

 An investigator-sponsored phase 1 clinical trial evaluating OGX-427 when administered directly into the bladder in patients with bladder cancer was initiated in August 2009.
-The study, which will enroll up to 36 patients with bladder cancer, is designed to determine the safety and potential benefit of OGX-427 administered directly into the bladder using a catheter, which is known as intravesical instillation.
-In addition, the study will measure the direct effect of OGX-427 on expression of Hsp27 in bladder tumor cells as well as determine the pharmacokinetics and pharmacodynamics of OGX-427 when delivered by intravesical instillation.
-This investigator-sponsored study is funded by the National Cancer Institute of Canada.
+Our investigators are in the process of accruing patients for this trial, in which we will enroll up to 36 patients.
+The trial is designed to determine the safety and potential benefit of OGX-427 administered directly into the bladder using a catheter, which is known as intravesical instillation.
+In addition, the trial will measure the direct effect of OGX-427 on expression of Hsp27 in bladder tumor cells, as well as determine the pharmacokinetics and pharmacodynamics of OGX-427 when delivered by intravesical instillation.
+This investigator-sponsored trial is funded by the National Cancer Institute of Canada.

-In January 2010, we announced that a second investigator-sponsored phase 2 clinical trial evaluating OGX-427 when administered as a monotherapy to patients with CRPC has received grant funding.
-The randomized, controlled phase 2 study will enroll up to 72 patients and is designed to determine the potential benefit of OGX-427 by evaluating the number of patients who are without disease progression at 12 weeks post study treatment with or without OGX-427.
+In September 2010, we announced the initiation of a separate investigator-sponsored, randomized phase 2 clinical trial evaluating OGX-427 when administered as a monotherapy to patients with CRPC.
+The randomized, controlled phase 2 trial will enroll up to 72 patients who have minimally symptomatic or asymptomatic advanced prostate cancer and who have not yet received chemotherapy, and is designed to determine the potential benefit of OGX-427 by evaluating the number of patients who are without disease progression at 12 weeks post-trial treatment with or without OGX-427.
 This phase 2 trial will also measure the direct effect of OGX-427 on PSA levels, time to progression by PSA or measurable disease, numbers of CTCs and other relevant secondary endpoints.
-The trial is expected to start in the second half of 2010 following final analysis of phase 1 data and approval by Health Canada and the institutional review board.
-The funds were awarded by a third party granting agency to Dr. Kim Chi, a medical oncologist at the BC Cancer Agency, Research Scientist at the Vancouver Prostate Centre and the principal investigator of the OGX-427 phase 2 trial.